Julia-Immer/developer-notes/developer-notes.md

 **Debian Family** - Debian, Ubuntu, Linux Mint
 Uses DPKG-based package manager: apt, apt-get etc. GNOME-based.

+## How Linux Works

+At the heart of linux is the kernel, which is a program that controls thr computer hardware and directs the processing of programs on it.
+The kernel accesses and contorls the keyboard, mouse, cpu, ram, hard drives, and more.
+Also, technically "Linux" refers to the kernel.

+If an outside program, running on the computer wants to access the hardware - for example, play music through a speaker - it interacts through an interface called the syscall, or system call.

+### Components the Operating System Manages

+**Processes** - linux manages how to divide a program on a multi-core processor **Memory Management** - linux manages sharing RAM memory between processes, including the allocation and unallocation of RAM memory
+**File Management** - makes sure there's enough memory to load files into memory. loads files from disk and back.
+**Input/Output** - linux processes requests to hardware (keyboards, monitor, etc) and makes sure the right drivers are there.
+**Interpreting User Commands** - use of keyboard and mouse are interpreted so computer acts as expected **Resource allocation** - the combined management of RAM and processing power, so that all programs have enough memory and processing time to run.

+### Features of Linux

+Free, Stable (performance does not drop over time), Secure (many security levels available),maintainable (easy to update os and install/uninstall packages), versatile for hardware (runs on many different kinds of computers including appliances), easy to use (it's linux, duh), community supported, open source.

+### syscall

+The syscall is privileged code which is allowed to make requests to the kernel.
+It is what user programs use access computer hardware, which must be done via the kernel.

 ## User Groups on linux (REHL)

 To see all the groups you have available: